E8 European long distance path

-The E8 European long distance path or E8 path is one of the European long-distance paths, going 4700 km across Europe, from County Cork in Ireland to Bulgaria.
+The E8 European long distance path or E8 path is one of the European long-distance paths, going over 6000 km across Europe, from Dursey Island in County Cork, Ireland, to Bulgaria and is meant to continue to Istanbul in Turkey.

 Route

-After Ireland it crosses the Irish Sea into Wales and then into England, where it follows part of the Trans Pennine Trail.
-After crossing the North Sea, it passes through the Netherlands, Germany, Austria, Slovakia, Poland, Ukraine and Romania.
+After Ireland it crosses the Irish Sea into England, where it follows part of the Trans Pennine Trail.
+After crossing the North Sea, it passes through the Netherlands, Germany, Austria, Slovakia, Poland, Ukraine, Romania and Serbia.
 It finally crosses Bulgaria before reaching the border to Turkey.